bdavidxyz/zee/README.md

 $ git clone https://github.com/bdavidxyz/zee
 $ cd zee
 $ npm install
-$ npm run generator # will scaffold the entire directory structure
+$ npm run generate # will scaffold the entire directory structure
-$ npm run locally # opens a browser that will auto-refresh on every change
+$ npm run local # opens a browser that will auto-refresh on every change
 ```

 #### 2. Add, edit, remove as many section as you need